vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 I resumed strength exercises, six days after my blood tests.
 This was a day earlier than my plan (7 days after the blood tests).

+## 2024-09-16: slightly abridged run with no walking

+Due to time constraints, I used a shorter route, about 1.3-1.4 miles, instead of the usual route of 2 miles.
+I jogged the whole distance, so there was no cool-down walking.
+I had walked earlier in the day for a distance that's roughly comparable to the delta (2 miles minus 1.3 or 1.4 miles) so my total jogging + walking is comparable to the typical amount prior to my first meal.